 Fast Forward 2019: How can we do medium density well?

 Date:26 March 2019, 6:30pm - 28 May 2019, 8:00pm

-19 September | Panel Discussion | Architects Discuss Design for Medium Density Fast Forward is the School of Architecture and Planning's biannual lecture series.
+26 March: Architects discuss medium density design for Mãori ***** Fast Forward Autumn 2019 Fast Forward is the bi-annual lecture series hosted by The School of Architecture and Planning.
 It aims to foster debate, discussion and development within the disciplines of architecture, urban design and urban planning.
-This semester we focus again on the question: how can we do medium density well?
+This semester we continue our focus on the question: How can we do medium density well?
 With the 2016 Unitary Plan supporting an increase in the density and height of terraced housing and apartments, Auckland has decided to grow up.